vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 Purport of the three mantras and their relation to one another; the primary importance of Tirumantra ; it may be uttered by all with suitable modifications; meaning of pranava and its potency; meaning of a, of u end of min pranava; meaning of namas or namo in Tirumantra ; the three meanings of namas; sthma, sükṣma and para ;

-xLviii Pages. the word Narayana in Tirumantra ; its meaning when split in two ways; the meaning of Nara and the meaning of ayana ; the purport of the fourth or dative case; the attri butes of Isward and qualities of the Jiva indicated therein; the ten ways of construing Tirumantra; the gist of the meanings of the Vyāpaka-mantras; the potency of Ash lākṣara,
+xLviii Pages. the word Narāyaṇa in Tirumantra ; its meaning when split in two ways; the meaning of Nara and the meaning of ayana ; the purport of the fourth or dative case; the attri butes of Isward and qualities of the Jiva indicated therein; the ten ways of construing Tirumantra; the gist of the meanings of the Vyāpaka-mantras; the potency of Ash lākṣara,

 345 to 419